chevereto/v3-docs/get-started/status.md

 * Software bugs
 * Deprecated dependencies

-## After LTS

-After November 2023, additional support and maintenance for Chevereto V3 will be community driven and users will be encouraged to migrate to [Chevereto V4](https://v4-docs.chevereto.org) to keep getting updated software.
+Once V3 LTS ends, additional support and maintenance for Chevereto V3 will be community driven and users will be encouraged to migrate to upgrade to Chevereto V4 to keep getting access  to updated software.

 Supporting services for legacy installations will be available to purchase.